paulfurber/sdlsumo/README.md

 #SDLSumo

-##Rationale
+##Raison d'etre

-SDLSumo is a single file ffi binding to Luajit 2.0.x for SDL-1.2.15, SDL_Image-1.2.12, SDL_Mixer-1.2.12 and SDL_TTF-2.0.11.
-SDL_TTF is wrapped in a very similar API called STT (Sumo TrueType) that avoids the rabbit hole complexity of the Freetype headers.
+SDLSumo is a single file ffi binding to Luajit 2.0.x for SDL-1.2.15, SDL\_Image-1.2.12, SDL\_Mixer-1.2.12 and SDL\_TTF-2.0.11.
+SDL\_TTF is wrapped in a very similar API called STT (Sumo TrueType) that avoids the rabbit hole complexity of the Freetype headers.

 SDLSumo solves Luajit's limitation in that files containing ffi.cdef declarations may not be required more than once (otherwise redefinition errors occur).
 By keeping things to a single file, all